南方科技大学 // 数学系 // 学术会议 English

 • To discuss new strategies for reconstruction, stability enhancement, and adaptivity within the AF framework.

-• To showcase emerging applications of AF methods in fields such as fluid dynamics, magnetohydrodynamics, plasma physics, shallow water, and others
+• To showcase emerging applications of AF methods in fields such as fluid dynamics, magnetohydrodynamics, plasma physics, shallow water, and others.

 • To foster interdisciplinary collaboration between developers of numerical methods and researchers working on complex physical systems where AF schemes can provide tangible benefits.